How Aragon Manages DAOs with Luis Cuende

 These organizations are centralized.
-There is a governing body who sets the rules.
-If there is an ambiguity, the person who happens to be in power gets to decide how the ambiguity is resolved.
+There is a governing body that sets the rules.
+If there is any ambiguity, the person who happens to be in power gets to decide how the ambiguity is resolved.
 Power is centralized in that governing body.

 These organizations are run by people.
 The governance of these organizations is enforced only to the extent that the human government carries out its duties.